Ethics in Psychiatric Rehabilitation

 Steve LaMaster, MS, CPRP

 Psychiatric rehabilitation practitioners have obligations to persons served as well as to their agencies, funders, and the larger community.
-This online seminar will review key ethical principles reflected in the PRA Code of Ethics and the CRC Code of Ethics.
+This online course will review key ethical principles reflected in the PRA Code of Ethics and the CRC Code of Ethics.
 Common ethical issues will be discussed, and a framework for ethical decision-making will be presented.
 There will be exercises and activities to do, allowing participants the opportunity to apply the process of ethical decision-making to real-life scenarios.

 It is anticipated that seminar participants will achieve the following goals.
 Participants will be able to: